 The transactions in terms of supply of services can be broadly categorized as below:

-These are the transactions where both the parties i.e the supplier as well as recipient of service are in India.
-Domestic transactions can be further categorized as below:
+These are the transactions where both the parties i.e the supplier as well as the recipient of service are in India.
+Domestic transactions can be further categorised as below:

-These are the transactions where either of the service recipient or the provider is outside India.
-Transactions in which both the recipient as well as provider are outside India are not covered here.
+These are the transactions where either the service recipient or the provider is outside India.
+Transactions in which both the recipient as well as a provider are outside India are not covered here.

-The Place of Supply for services treated as international transactions shall be:
+General Rule: The Place of supply for services treated as international transactions shall be: